MN acquires 119 mid-rental and 120 unregulated rental homes in Amsterdam-Sloterdijk

 119 mid-rental homes, 120 unregulated homes and a commercial plinth

 The project consists of four building parts.
 The plinth will have a transparent and inviting character.
 The middle building offers space for spacious apartments and forms the transition to the 90-meter high residential tower, from which the glass corners overlook the city.
 On behalf of its client PMT (Pensioenfonds Metaal en Techniek) MN has purchased 119 mid-priced rental homes, 120 unregulated homes and the commercial plinth in these parts, a large part of which has been let to a supermarket on a long-term basis.
+In the second, eastern tower, 132 student residences are being built in collaboration with De Key.
+This tower will be 40 meters high and will have striking balconies.

 A multifunctional area